-The video goes through the very few steps that are required to get this corn relish dip ready for eating.
-If you like what you see, then please be sure to subscribe to the channel, so you stay up to date.
+The video goes through the very few steps that are required to get this dip ready for eating.
+If you like what you see, then please be sure to subscribe to the channel, so that you can stay up to date.

 Corn Relish Dip Recipe

-- 125g (4.5 oz.) corn relish
+- 125g (4.5 oz) corn relish

-- 250g (9 oz.) cream cheese (Room Temperature)
+- 250g (9 oz) cream cheese (Room Temperature)